thomasvt/Box2DNet/README.md

 Note that you must know the size of the array, which is always provided by Box2D in a sibling field.

-### Pass a reference to my .NET object into Box2D
+### Pass a reference to my .NET object into native Box2D as IntPtr

-If you want to pass a game object reference into Box2D, like `userData`, you must create a `NativeHandle` for your game object on the .NET side and pass the `IntPtr` to Box2D.
+If you want to pass a game object reference into Box2D, like `userData`, you must also do this as an IntPtr.

+To do this, you allocate a `NativeHandle` for your .NET object and pass the handle's `IntPtr` to Box2D.
 Example:

 ``` C#
 _handle = NativeHandle.Alloc(ball); // allocate a IntPtr handle for the .NET object and return it as IntPtr.